Get

 • Endo-exoprosthetic – this prosthetic has both an external and an internal component that attach to each other.
 It’s most commonly used for dogs that undergo a hind-leg amputation.

-Various materials may be used for dog prosthetics, including plastic polymers, thermoplastics, metal, acrylic resin, carbon fiber, aluminum, titanium, and silicone.
+The world of canine prosthetics is rapidly evolving, with new techniques and styles being developed all the time, using a range of materials including plastic polymers, thermoplastics, metal, acrylic resin, carbon fiber, aluminum, titanium, and silicone.
 The combination of materials depends on the prosthetic design and use, customized to the dog’s needs.

 Considerations for Dog Leg Prosthetics